Acupuncture for Stress, Anxiety and Depression

 Although stress affects us all in one way or another, it is when it becomes prolonged that it tends to cause the most problems.

 Prolonged stress can lead to depression, anxiety and a host of other problems.
-Acupuncture has been shown to decrease the stress response(more studies below).
+Acupuncture has been shown to help decrease the stress response(more studies below).
 Stress inherently affects every system in the body from proper digestion and cardiovascular health to the daily functions of the endocrine and immune systems.
 There are thousands of research articles on the correlation between chronic stress and many diseases.

 It is estimated that between 70-80% of all visits to physicians are for stress related illnesses.